Paperdasher/kest_seanyutot_kalimulk_evank43_thomasm292/design.md

 Who will use this system?

-- Food Reviewers: Primarily to reviews and add new restaurants
+- Food Reviewers: Primarily to review restaurants and add new restaurants
 - Regular Diners: Primarily to find good restaurants to eat at